longlonglin/QTCS/README.md

 This repository contains a reference implementation of the algorithms for the paper:

-Towards Query-Centered Temporal Community Search via Time-Constrained Personalized PageRank
+Fast Query-Centered Temporal Community Search via Time-Constrained Personalized PageRank

 ## Environment Setup